All Episodes

 But this is the one that got me.

-Reinhardt said, quote, parents have no due process.
+Reinhardt said, quote, Parents have no due process.

-Parents have no due process or privacy right to override public schools as to the information to which their children will be exposed while enrolled as students.
+Now, check this: parents have no due process or privacy right to override public schools as to the information to which their children will be exposed while enrolled as students.

 In other words, you have no right.